-2013 activities resulted in a net increase in the Port's net position of \$0.4 million.
-There were no significant changes in the Port's activities during the year ended December 31, 2013.
-The Port's overall financial position has improved in 2013.
+2014 activities resulted in a net decrease in the Port's net position of \$0.8 million.
+There were no significant changes in the Port's operating activities during the year ended December 31, 2014.
+The Port's overall financial position has declined in 2014.
+The primary reason for the decrease in net position is the \$1,069,272 special item related to the demolition of the 101 Parallel Building and related improvements.

-Highlights of the 2013 year that impacted the Port's financial position and the results of operations include the following activities:
+Highlights of the 2014 year that impacted the Port's financial position and the results of operations include the following activities: